Head of Department

 Trips and Events

 Throughout the students’ time studying Drama at Cranleigh there will be many opportunities to see live theatre as part of their course.
-Some recent past productions have included Frantic Assembly’s Othello, Shared Experience’s The Mermaid, Kneehigh’s Rebecca and Dead Dog in a Suitcase.
-We also have the students take part in a number of performance workshops led by professional theatre companies which in the past have included Gecko Theatre Company, Les Enfant Terribles, Shared Experience and Commedia dell’arte by The National Theatre.
+Some recent past productions have included Kneehigh’s Flying Lovers of Vitebsk, Out of Joint’s Rita, Sue and Bob too, Come From Away, Les Enfant Terribles’ The Terrible Infants and The Trench.
+We also have the students take part in a number of performance workshops led by professional theatre companies which in the past have included The Paper Birds Theatre Company, Les Enfant Terribles, Shared Experience and Commedia dell’arte by The National Theatre.

 Theatre Production Arts